taylorrain/Microridge_Curviness_Analysis/README.md

     * B.S. in Molecular, Cell and Developmental Biology with minor in Biomedical Research, expected June 2019, UCLA
     * contact: hmarkovi@uoregon.edu
-* This program was created as the final project for the class EEB 177, Spring 2019
+* This program was created as the final project for the class EEB 177, Spring 2019, UCLA

 ### Acknowledgements
 * Aaron van Loon - miroridge deconvolution program